brucefan1983/gpuqt/README.md

 ## Installing

 * Go to "src" and type "make" to compile the gpuqt code.
-This will produce an executable "gpuqt" in the "src" folder.
+This will produce an executable "lsqt" in the "src" folder.
 * One can choose to use pure CPU computing or GPU computing by editing the makefile.
 It is very easy.
 Just check the first few lines in the makefile.
 You will understand it immediately.